johnalison/obsidian-notes/0-inbox/MAC Meeting 30 April 2025.md

 - Nice pictures for [[HGC Slides for April 2023 Review]]

 # Baseplates
-- Leave May 40 Ti LD Full
+- Leave May 40 Ti LD Full / 72 to UCSB (12 of each partial type Ti)
 -

-# Manami
+# Engineering Report (Susanne)
+- Final order (Partials Hexaboard PUTs from Xometry) were delivered 4/23
+- Ordering transfer tape
+- Determination of module placement specs
 -

 # Follow-ups